mouradbelo/MNISIT_digits_recognition/README.md

 # MNISIT_digits_recognition
-C and Matlab implementation of an old personal project on MNIST digits recognition with neural networks.
+Old personal project on C++ and Matlab implementation on MNIST digits recognition with neural networks.